-The Financial Accounting Standards Board ("FASB") issued Interpretation No. 46 ("FIN 46"), "Consolidation of Variable Interest Entities," in January 2003, and a revised interpretation of FIN No. 46 ("FIN 46-R") in December 2003.
-FIN No. 46 requires certain variable interest entities ("VIEs") to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
-The provisions of FIN No. 46 are effective immediately for all arrangements entered into after January 31, 2003.
+The Financial Accounting Standards Board ("FASB") issued Interpretation 46 ("FIN 46"), "Consolidation of Variable Interest Entities," in January 2003, and a revised interpretation of FIN 46 ("FIN 46-R") in December 2003.
+FIN 46 requires certain variable interest entities ("VIEs") to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
+The provisions of FIN 46 are effective immediately for all arrangements entered into after January 31, 2003.
 Since January 31, 2003, the Company has not invested in any entities it believes are variable interest entities for which the Company is the primary beneficiary.
-For all arrangements entered into after January 31, 2003, the Company is required to continue to apply FIN No. 46 through April 30, 2004.
-The Company is required to adopt the provisions of FIN No. 46-R for those arrangements on May 1, 2004.
-For arrangements entered into prior to February 1, 2003, the Company is required to adopt the provisions of FIN No. 46-R on May 1, 2004.
+For all arrangements entered into after January 31, 2003, the Company is required to adopt the provisions of FIN 46-R for those arrangements on May 1, 2004.
+For arrangements entered into prior to February 1, 2003, the Company was required to adopt the provisions of FIN 46-R on May 1, 2004.
+The adoption of FIN 46-R did not have an impact on the financial position, results of operations or cash flows of the Company.